antovska14/grafixoft-internship-program-homeworks/High Quality Code/03-Variables-Data-Constants/README.md

-# Variables, Data, Expressions and Constants Homework
+# Variables, Data, Constants Homework

 ## Task 1.
 Class Size in C&#35;
 *	Refactor the following code to use proper variable naming and simplified expressions: